How to Start a Donut Shop

 Step 8: Get your Marketing Plan in Place

-Be mindful of reviews from sites like Yelp, Google, etc
+Be mindful of reviews from sites like Yelp, Google, etc. as a lot of new customers rely on these when choosing a new establishment.

 – General liability insurance protects the business if customers are ever injured while on the property, such as by a slip or a fall.
 This type of insurance can help to cover expenses like legal fees and medical bills.